 Stefan is the Brisbane-based correspondent for SBS World News, a federal delegate with journalist union MEAA and an Industry Fellow at Griffith University.
 For a decade he worked overseas at the BBC, Dow Jones and CNBC and, with the ABC’s Pacific Media Assistance Scheme (PACMAS), trains journalists in the region.
 His reportage on Aboriginal & Torres Strait Islander, multicultural and Pacific affairs has been recognised with several national journalism awards.

 Niels is a journalist from the Netherlands with nearly two decades of experience.
 Based as a foreign correspondent in Australia since 2008, he works for a variety of media outlets including radio, print and online platforms.
 Niels is also an adjunct research fellow in the Griffith Centre for Social and Cultural Research where he specialises in cross-cultural media and communication research.

-Behrooz is originally from Iran, where is presented and produced various programs in Persian and English.
-He has a background in community broadcasting and has been a volunteer broadcaster with Radio 4EB — Queensland’s only full-time radio ethnic station.
+Behrooz is originally from Iran, where he presented and produced various programs in Persian and English.
+He has a background in community broadcasting and has been a volunteer broadcaster with Radio 4EB — Queensland’s only full-time ethnic radio station.
 Since joining the ethnic broadcaster in 2010 he has been responsible for project management, marketing and event coordination.

 Eduardo earned his PhD in journalism for analysing coverage of international news in the Australian landscape.
-Since arriving in Australia from Mexico, he has been a reporter for The Wire and co-produces Fair Comment, a radio program exploring grassroots issues affecting Australians — both programs air on Radio 4EB.
-He is always seen in the mornings with a cup of coffee.
+He's been in Australia for more than 10 years and has always been interested in radio journalism.
+He's the Executive Producer of The Wire in Brisbane, produced at Radio 4EB 98.1FM.
+Eduardo is always seen in the mornings with a cup of coffee.